 The Results Backlog belongs to the Business Owner (or a Product Champion, in the case that the Results Backlog represents a single Product and, in that case, the Results Backlog is often called a Product Backlog), and is a prioritized list of Results (Deliverables) that the Business Owner hopes to deliver to Clients.
-The Results Backlog is often accompanied by a Delivery Forecast that predicts when the Results will be delivered, and how much they will cost.
+It also contains a Business Goal that the Business Owner has committed to.
+The Results Backlog is often accompanied by a Delivery Forecast that predicts when the Results (or Business Goal) will be delivered, and how much they will cost.